Welcome to today's edition of the Rush 24-7 podcast.

 And I mention this because here we are in a so-called recession or on the verge of a so-called recession.

-We have the most prosperous country in the history of human civilization, and in particular the last 100 years, the last 50 especially.
+We have the most prosperous country in the history of human civilization, and in particular, the last 100 years, the last 50, especially.

-Uh, do people get mad, depressed when economic downturns, which are certainly cyclical, occur, because their expectations are much higher than any other people on Earth.
+Only because of people's point of reference beginning life as Americans and having expectations do people get mad, depressed when economic downturns, which are certainly cyclical, occur because their expectations are much higher than any other people on earth.

-They want what whatever they haven't been taught economics in uh in school.
+They haven't been taught economics in school.

 I talked to a friend over the weekend from Texas who told me a story about another friend of his.